 On the Nature of IB:

 We will explore the disagreement among philosophers over the nature of IB.
 Some, agreeing with most psychologists, think that IB is some sort of automatic association; some believe that IB is indeed a form of belief.
-Their strategy is to look closely at cases which we might take to be IB and argue how these states still exhibit characteristics of a belief state.
+Their strategy is to look closely at cases that we might take to be IB and argue how these states still exhibit characteristics of a belief state.
 There are also some philosophers who take an intermediate position along the spectrum between philosophers who take IB to be automatic association and those who take IB to be belief states.

 On Moral Blameworthiness:

 We will first explore questions such as: Should we be held responsible if we are not aware of our IB?
 Should we be held accountable if it’s not up to us to control our IB?
-We will also explore how our discussions in the first half of the course, i.e. on the nature of IB, can shed some light on how we can answer the moral responsibility question.
+We will also explore how our discussions in the first half of the course, i.e., on the nature of IB, can shed some light on how we can answer the moral responsibility question.
 Are moral responsibilities dependent on the distinct mental mechanism that grounds implicit bias?
-If so, does it mean that there is a difference in degree with respect to how responsible we are, if the state of our IB is an alief rather than a belief?
+If so, does it mean that there is a difference in degree with respect to how responsible we are if the state of our IB is an alief rather than a belief?
 Can psychologists' findings shed some light on the issue?

-Prerequisites: A background in philosophy is not necessary to succeed in this course.
+No prerequisites.
+A background in philosophy is not necessary to succeed in this course.